Ethiopia PM orders response after 'attack' on military camp in restive Tigray region - RFI

 Now each side sees the other as illegitimate, and federal lawmakers have ruled Abiy's government should cut off contact with -- and funding to -- Tigray's leadership.

-In recent days tensions have risen over who controls federal military personnel and assets in Tigray.
+In recent days tensions have also risen over who controls federal military assets in Tigray.

+The region is home to a large portion of federal military personnel and equipment, a legacy of Ethiopia's brutal 1998-2000 border war with Eritrea, its northern neighbour.

+The International Crisis Group, citing former Tigrayan officers, said in a report last week that Tigray "comprises more than half of the armed forces' total personnel and mechanised divisions".

-Last week Tigray blocked a general appointed by Abiy from assuming his military post, saying Abiy no longer had the authority to make such moves.
+Last week Tigray blocked a general appointed by Abiy from assuming a new posting, saying Abiy no longer had the authority to make such moves.

 © 2020 AFP